 Correct behaviour in 2019 increasingly means ‘be aware of your own wealth and how it impacts those around you’; ‘find ways to help the planet heal from your environmentally harmful travel choices’; ‘use your privilege to raise others up, and most importantly use that privilege to help people in ways they need to be helped’; ‘ask, and listen’.

 This requires evolving from the idea of ‘adventure as a colonising activity’ – or ‘adventure as an extractive industry’.
 Our responsibility, or correct behaviour, demands that as we travel we give back; we raise up; we become connected to our world more deeply.
 This is the logic of being conquered, rather than conquering.
-Of being colonised in body, mind and spirit – rather than colonising.
+Of being open to receive new concepts in body, mind and spirit – rather than colonising.
 Of allowing the world and her ways to irrevocably change us, rather than imposing our ways as we travel the world.

 We return to our roots here.
 Even colonialist societies had roots and connections with country once!
 Northern Europe, the home of my ancestors, is the home of paganism; and ancient practices of observing nature in her cycles and working alongside her.
 Adventure is one way I’ve tried for many years to rebuild that connection – to revere my mother in the ways indigenous cultures which have survived until today have done for millenia.

 Taking responsibility is hard.
 In Bali, for example, we really just went, absorbed, and took.
 We tried to use local businesses where we could.
-We didn’t seek out ways to help.
+Aside from that small effort we didn’t seek out ways to help.
 We worked on enlightening ourselves, potentially at a cost to others.

 Perhaps in future, that can change.
 In my past adventuring life, I’ve given back little to the communities around me.
-The path to awareness has been long for me.
-The best I can do now is try to shorten that path for others.
+The path to awareness has been long for me, and the best I can do now is try to shorten that path for others.

 Go forth, and be kind, and be conquered